Amazon S3 Sink Connector for Confluent Platform

 Finally, schema evolution is disabled in this example by setting schema.compatibility to NONE, as explained above.

-For detailed descriptions for all the available configuration options of the S3 connector go to Amazon S3 Sink Connector Configuration Properties.
+For detailed descriptions for all the available configuration options of the S3 connector go to Configuration Reference for Amazon S3 Sink Connector for Confluent Platform.

 Write raw message values into S3